ICHST25 Larnach Castle Dunedin Dunedin NZ

 General Guidelines for Symposium Organizers:

 A Symposium is an organized thematic panel consisting of several papers or presentations addressing a specific topic.
 The Congress requires that each Symposium be organized by two or more individuals from different countries.
 We encourage organizers to make every effort to have a diversified line-up, with a balance of gender and geographic backgrounds.
+Delegates registered for virtual participation will be able to both present and attend online.

 The theme of the 27th ICHST is “Peoples, Places, Exchanges, and Circulation."
 We invite Symposia submissions on any topic in the history of science, technology and medicine, but we especially encourage proposals that address aspects of the conference theme, across all periods, and from a variety of methodological and historiographical approaches.